 The Banning Municipal Airport, located in the City of Banning, adjacent to Interstate 10, impacts unincorporated territory.
 The boundary of the Banning Municipal Airport Influence Area is shown in Figure 4, Overlays and Policy Areas.
-There are four safety zones six Compatibility Zones and a Height Review Overlay Zone associated with the Airport Influence Area.
-These Compatibility Zones safety zones are shown in Figure 5, Banning Municipal Airport Influence Policy Area.
+There are six Compatibility Zones and a Height Review Overlay Zone associated with the Airport Influence Area.
+These Compatibility Zones are shown in Figure 5, Banning Municipal Airport Influence Area.
 Properties within these zones are subject to regulations governing such issues as development intensity, density, height of structures, and noise.
 These land use restrictions are fully set forth in Appendix L-1 and summarized in Table 4, Airport Land Use Compatibility Criteria Guidelines for Riverside County (Applicable to Banning Municipal Airport).
-Airport Safety Zones for French Valley, Desert Center, Blythe, Corona, Chiriaco Summit, Banning, Desert Resorts Regional, and Riverside Airports.
-For more information on these zones and additional airport applicable policies, refer to Appendix L-1 and the Land Use, Circulation, Safety and Noise Elements of the Riverside County General Plan.
+For more information on applicable policies, refer to Appendix L-1 and the Land Use, Circulation, Safety and Noise Elements of the Riverside County General Plan.

-To provide for the orderly development of Banning Municipal Airport and the surrounding areas, comply with the Airport Land Use Compatibility Plan for Banning Municipal Airport as fully set forth in Appendix L-1 and as summarized in Table 4, as well as any applicable policies related to airports in the Land Use, Circulation, Safety and Noise Elements of the Riverside County General Plan.
+PAP 1.1 To provide for the orderly development of Banning

+Municipal Airport and the surrounding areas, comply with the Airport Land Use Compatibility Plan for Banning Municipal Airport as fully set forth in Appendix L-1 and as summarized in Table 4, as well as any applicable policies related to airports in the Land Use, Circulation, Safety and Noise Elements of the Riverside County General Plan.

-Height Restrictions - When reviewing any application proposing structures within 20,000 feet of any point on the runway of Banning Municipal Airport, the Riverside County Planning Department shall consult with the Riverside County Airport Land Use Commission if the projected elevation at the top point of said structure would exceed 2,110 feet above mean sea level, in order to allow for a determination as to whether review by Federal Aviation Administration (FAA) through the Form-7460-1 review process is required.
+PAP 1.2 Height Restrictions - When reviewing any application proposing structures within 20,000 feet of any point on the runway of Banning Municipal Airport, the Riverside County Planning Department shall consult with the Riverside County Airport Land Use Commission if the projected elevation at the top point of said structure would exceed 2,110 feet above mean sea level, in order to allow for a determination as to whether review by Federal Aviation Administration (FAA) through the Form-7460-1 review process is required.
 In such situation, no building permit shall be granted until the FAA has issued a determination of "No Hazard to Air Navigation."